Experienced Portland Oregon Dog Bite Lawyer

 Portland Dog Bite Lawyer

-Find out why we have some of the best Portland Oregon Dog Bite Lawyers
+Find out why we have some of the best dog bite attorneys in Portland

 Fact: Every Day Three People get Bitten by Dogs in and Around Portland.
 [1]

-If you or a loved one has been the victim of a dog bite, contact Goldberg & Loren today for a free consultation and review of your case.
+If you or a loved one has been the victim of a dog bite, contact Goldberg & Loren today and schedule a free consultation and review of your case.
 We will work hard to make sure you receive the compensation you deserve for your injuries.

 About Dog Bite Laws in Portland, Oregon

-Dog bite laws in this region are designed to protect victims and hold negligent pet owners accountable for the injuries and damages caused by their dogs.
+Dog bite laws are designed to protect victims and hold negligent pet owners accountable for the injuries and damages caused by their dogs.
 From medical expenses to emotional trauma, victims have the right to seek compensation for their physical, emotional, and financial losses.

-In such cases, it is essential to consult with an experienced Portland, Oregon dog bite attorney who specializes in handling these types of personal injury claims.
-With their knowledge of local laws and regulations, a dog bite lawyer can help navigate the legal process, gather evidence, negotiate with insurance companies, and fight for maximum compensation for the victims.
+In such cases, consult with our experienced Portland dog bite attorneys, who specialize in handling these types of personal injury claims.
+With our knowledge of local laws and regulations, our dog-bite lawyers will help you navigate the legal process, gather evidence, negotiate with insurance companies, and fight for maximum compensation.

 The "One Bite Rule" in a Dog Bite Attack

-Oregon follows this archaic and ancient rule of law — so-called the one bit rule, which states that the dog’s owner is only liable for the victim’s injuries, damages and losses if they had prior knowledge of their dog’s aggressive or dangerous behavior.
+Oregon follows the one bite rule, which states that the dog’s owner is only liable for the victim’s injuries, damages, and losses if they have prior knowledge of their dog’s aggressive or dangerous behavior.

 In most cases, it is up to the dog bite lawyer to prove that the owner was aware of the dog’s dangerous nature.
 The evidence can come from previous incidents or witnesses who saw a prior incident of aggression by the same dog.